 2. Molecular signaling events related to cell interactions with the ECM.

 Cells interact with the ECM through a variety of cell surface receptors, the best understood of which are members of the integrin family.
 Much remains to be determined regarding the specific molecular players and signaling pathways downstream of integrins, and how these pathways are involved in the progression of various diseases.
 Therefore, part of the focus of the lab is to investigate signaling events through the integrin family of receptors.
 A second aspect of this work is to investigate how small GTPases of the Ras superfamily, some of which are known or suspected oncogenes, affect the response of cells to the ECM.
 Specifically, we have focused on R-Ras and Rho, which we find alter the way breast epithelial cells respond to the ECM, promoting cellular migration and invasion.
-We are particularly interested in studying signaling events using state of the art imaging approaches at LOCI to understand how small GTPases function in a spatial and temporal manner during cell migration.
+We are particularly interested in studying signaling events using state of the art imaging approaches to understand how small GTPases function in a spatial and temporal manner during cell migration.